maxwellevin/maxwellevin.github.io/_posts/2019-10-25-cottonwood-canyon.md

 Jeff was extremely entertained with the laser pointer he brought and with it we were able to point to stars and planets with extreme precision.

-Pictured below are scenes from the drive to cottonwood canyon.
+Pictured below are scenes from the drive there.

 <div class="gallery" data-columns="3">
     <img src="/images/photos/DSC08093.jpg">